-First, the notary checks active government identifications (like a drivers license or a passport) to ensure that the person signing the document really is the person they are claiming to be.
+First, the notary checks the active government identification of the person signing the document to ensure that they are who they claim to be.

-Secondly, the notary assesses that everyone in the signing is willing to sign and understands the magnitude of the situation.
-The notary assures that no one is being bullied or coerced.
-The notary also affirms that all signers are competent and can fully aware.
-This especially protects elderly signers.
+Secondly, the notary assesses whether everyone involved in the signing is willing and able to sign and understands the significance of the situation.
+The notary also ensures that no one is being coerced or pressured into signing the document, especially vulnerable individuals such as the elderly.

-Next the notary scans the documents thoroughly for blanks to ensure that the document cannot be modified later on.
+Next, the notary thoroughly scans the documents for any blank spaces to ensure that the document cannot be modified later on.

-Lastly, the notary keeps records of the transaction including thumbprints of the signing individuals.
-If the validity of a document comes into question in the future, the parameters and intent of the signing can be examined.
+Lastly, the notary keeps records of the transaction, including the thumbprints of all signing individuals.
+If the validity of the document is questioned in the future, the parameters and intent of the signing can be examined based on these records.

 A notary public plays a critical role in preventing fraud and ensuring that important transactions are carried out with integrity.